cwinpy/cwinpy/paper/paper.md

 behind CWInPy's development, and its enhancements over existed software, include:

 * the Python API allows easy access to the full range of functionality from data preprocessing to source parameter estimation, with greater ability to control various aspects of the analysis;
+* the parallelisation of the analysis for mulitple pulsars over long observing runs has been changed to greatly improve its efficiency;
-* the intermediate preprocessed data products (the heterodyned data files) have their own `HeterodynedData` class, based on a [GWPy](https://gwpy.github.io) [`TimeSeries`](https://gwpy.github.io/docs/stable/api/gwpy.timeseries.TimeSeries.html) [@MACLEOD2021100657], and can be written to and read from [HDF5](https://support.hdfgroup.org/HDF5/whatishdf5.html) files; this includes full information on the data provenance, useful plotting routines in both time- and frequency-domain, and access to data statistics;
+* the intermediate preprocessed data products (the heterodyned data files) have their own `HeterodynedData` class, based on a [GWPy](https://gwpy.github.io) [`TimeSeries`](https://gwpy.github.io/docs/stable/api/gwpy.timeseries.TimeSeries.html) [@MACLEOD2021100657], and can be written to and read from [HDF5](https://support.hdfgroup.org/HDF5/whatishdf5.html) files; this class includes full information on the data provenance, useful plotting routines in both time- and frequency-domain, and access to data statistics;
 * the use of [`bilby`](https://lscsoft.docs.ligo.org/bilby/) for the signal parameter estimation allows easy access to a wide range of packages for Bayesian inference;
 * the pipeline can be run over the Open Science Grid, allowing a wider range of computing resources to be used;
-* the pipeline can made use of open gravitational-wave data provided over [CVMFS](https://www.gw-openscience.org/cvmfs/) from the [Gravitational-wave Open Science Center (GWOSC)](https://www.gw-openscience.org/) [@2015JPhCS.610a2021V; @RICHABBOTT2021100658];
+* the pipeline can make use of open gravitational-wave data provided over [CVMFS](https://www.gw-openscience.org/cvmfs/) from the [Gravitational-wave Open Science Center (GWOSC)](https://www.gw-openscience.org/) [@2015JPhCS.610a2021V; @RICHABBOTT2021100658];
 * it provides tools to generate simulated signals injected in real or fake data for individual sources, or for user specified populations of sources;
 * it provides tools to perform hierarchical inference on the underlying ellipticity distribution of